 At Intrepid, we actively discourage our passengers from participating in activities that exploit wild or domestic animals.

-We believe animal welfare should be measured against the Five Freedoms – universally accepted pillars established to protect animals living under human control.
+We believe animal welfare should be measured against the Five Domains – universally accepted pillars established to protect animals living under human control.

-We only offer horse, donkey or camel rides if we’re confident their wellbeing isn’t compromised.
+We only offer horse, donkey or camel rides if we’re confident their wellbeing isn’t compromised and activities such as walking with lions and petting wildlife are not permitted on any Intrepid trip.
 We educate our travellers to look out for animals that are underfed or possibly subject to physical abuse, and we ask travellers to consider their own weight when riding an animal.